mixpanel/docs/pages/docs/pricing/startup-program.md

 #### What happens if I send in more data than my plan allows?

 For startups on an event-based plan, any event above the purchased event limit is billed at the standard base rate.
 We guarantee a fair price, always.
-We’re not going to over-charge you for events.
+We're not going to over-charge you for events.
 We want you to keep your costs predictable and manageable as your business grows.

 For startups on a legacy MTU plan, any monthly tracked user (MTU) above the purchased MTU limit would be billed at a metered additional data rate (120% of base rate).